nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

     echo it
 ```

-And should generate a loop that looks like this:
+And it should generate a loop that looks like this:

 ```nim
 var res = seq[ResType]